 For a royal palace it’s quite sparse and not really worth the entrance fee unless you are into Laos royalty.

-7. Pop Into Luang Prabang Night Market
+8. Pop Into Luang Prabang Night Market

 If you are on a hunt for souvenirs, clothing or food, pop into the night market located near Wat Mai stretching along Sisavangvong Road to the town centre.

-The market opens from 5pm until midnight.
+The Night Market is open from 5pm until midnight.

 Roaming the streets of this World Heritage Site by night gives you a different perspective of this lovely place.
 Beautifully lit guesthouses, buzzing restaurants and streets filled with glowing lanterns create a magical atmosphere.

 10. Visit Kuang Si Waterfall

-This is a must thing to do when visiting Luang Prabang.
-It’s a little way out of town, but easily accessible and one of best places to escape the heat.
+The ultimate and a must thing to do in Luang Prabang is to visit the spectacular Kuang Si Waterfall.
+The natural pools are easily accessible from Luang Prabang.
 We made our way there on a motorbike, but you can get a Tuk tuk or sign up to one of the tours widely available all over Luang Prabang.
 This post will help if you are wondering how to visit Kuang Si Waterfall.

 The place is absolutely magnificent with the turkoise waterfall pools in the jungle, perfect for a cooling swim.
 So don’t forget your swimsuit and GoPro (or similar), you’ll love it there!